dojo/docs/dijit/_Widget.rst

 dijit._Widget
 =============

-:Status: Draft
-:Version: 1.0
+:Authors: Bill Keese, Nikolai Onken
 :Project owner: Bill Keese
 :Available: since V0.9

 .. contents::
    :depth: 2

 ============
 Introduction
 ============

 dijit._Widget is the base class for all widgets in dijit, and in general is the base class for all dojo based widgets.
 Usually widgets also extend other mixins such as `dijit._Templated <dijit/_Templated>`_.

 Note that the underscore in the name implies not that _Widget is a private class, but rather that it's a base class, rather than a widget directly usable.

 =====
 Usage